waniagondal/ASLTranslation/README.md

 ## FEEDBACK AND CONTRIBUTIONS
 We believe in the power of **collaboration** and the **importance of human connection**.
 Your feedback and contributions are vital to us.
 By participating, you're helping us create a more inclusive world where communication knows no barriers. 🌏

-### Feedback
+### Feedback 🗣️
 We value your opinions and suggestions to help us improve the project!
 Here's how you can provide feedback:

-- **How to Provide Feedback**:
+- **How to Provide Feedback:**
    - Send an email to [wania.gondal@mail.utoronto.ca](mailto:wania.gondal@mail.utoronto.ca) with "GestureBridge" in the subject.
    - Include your feedback, along with any relevant screenshots or code snippets.
-  - You will receive an acknowledgement of your feedback within 48 hours.
+   - You will receive an acknowledgment of your feedback within 48 hours.
    - Please check the issues tracker for further updates.
 If you provided your GitHub username when giving feedback, we will notify you when posting new changes.
+- **Guidelines for Providing Valid Feedback: GestureBridge's FABRIC Method**
+   - **F:** Feature - If you're suggesting a new feature, explain why it would benefit the project or users.
+Discuss the impact it might have and, if possible, how it can be implemented while aligning with the project's overall goals.
+   - **A:** Actionable - Your feedback should suggest possible improvements, solutions, or changes that are clear and achievable.
+Simply pointing out problems without suggesting a solution can delay progress.
+   - **B:** Bug-Reporting - If you are reporting a bug, provide detailed information on how to reproduce the issue, the environment you encountered it in, and any error messages or logs.
+This allows the maintainers to pinpoint the problem faster.
+   - **R:** Relevance - Ensure your feedback is relevant to the current project and within its scope.
+Feedback unrelated to the project or its goals may not be prioritized.
+   - **I:** Improvement - If you have suggestions for improving the user interface (UI), user experience (UX), or codebase, ensure they are clear, practical, and beneficial to the overall design or performance.
+   - **C:** Clear - Provide detailed feedback, clearly explaining the issue or suggestion.
+Avoid vague statements like “it doesn't work” or “it’s bad.”
+Instead, focus on specific problems and how they affect the user or functionality.

+- **What to Expect When Submitting Feedback:**
+   - After you submit your feedback, it will be reviewed by the maintainers.
+Expect a response within 1-2 weeks, depending on the volume of submissions.
+   - If your feedback suggests a bug or issue, it may be prioritized and fixed in an upcoming release.
+   - If you propose a feature, it may be considered for future development based on its relevance and importance.

+-
-### Contributions
+### Contributions 🤝
 We welcome contributions!
 Here's how you can help make GestureBridge even better:

 1. **Fork the Repository**: Click the "Fork" button on GitHub.